jlan84/sql-assignment/miniquiz.md

 Write a SQL query that returns total amount of revenue from the affiliate network.

+## 3. Joins

-3. What is the resulting table of a full outer join (on employee_id) of the following two tables:
+What is the resulting table of a full outer join (on employee_id) of the following two tables:

 | employee_id | department_id | name | salary |
 | 2 | 1 | Jon | 40000 |